hi0001234d/eBay-PHP-integration/readme.md

 to host product images since upto 12 images are allowed if images are hosted on eBay image servers, while eBay will charge extra bucks if more then 3 or 4 imges are used from self hosted servers.

-You can browse to eBay store: http://stores.ebay.com/perrianjewels which was created using this wrapper
+You can browse to store: http://stores.ebay.com/perrianjewels this is the store created using this eBay-PHP wrapper.